Youpeoples/Prestige-and-Draft-Mode/Readme.md

 **A:** The system is self-contained and should not interfere with existing character progression or other custom modules unless they conflict with player class or spell learning behavior.

-### Q:I have replaced files in an attempt to update and now I'm getting database errors.
+### Q: I have replaced files in an attempt to update and now I'm getting database errors.
 What do I do?

 **A:** This Mod is a work in progress and continues to evolve.
 Always check the included prestige.sql file for any update queries required to keep your database schema in sync with the latest version.